microsoft/FluidFramework/packages/dds/sequence/README.md

     comments.removeIntervalById(comment.getIntervalId());
 ```

-### Intervals vs. Markers
+### Intervals vs. markers

-Interval endpoints and markers both implement `ReferencePosition` and seem to serve a similar function;
-a reasonable question to ask is how they are different to a user, and why you might want to use one or the other.
+Interval endpoints and markers both implement `ReferencePosition` and seem to serve a similar function so it's not obvious how they differ and why you would choose one or the other.

 Using the interval collection API has two main benefits: